Home Blog Saddle passes and Friesian horses

 8. Slow hind leg

-9. A lot of movement in connection back/loins
+9. A lot of movement in the back/lumbar connection

 10. Broad shoulders

-The combination of these factors does not make saddle fitting easy
+The combination of these factors makes saddle fitting a Friesian horse not easy.

-Even if the saddle fits well according to the saddle fit criteria (standards), this does not always mean that it is also good for the horse.
-It should be realized that this is a gray area, in which the feeling for horses and their biomechanics will play a greater role.
+Even if the saddle fits well according to standard saddle fitting criteria, this does not always mean that it is good for the horse.
+One must realize that this is a grey area, where a feel for horses and knowledge of biomechanics play a greater role than with, for example, a warmblood horse.
+Particularly in the Friesian breed, multiple structural characteristics come together, each influencing the fit and stability of the saddle in its own way.

-Take, for example, the combination of wide withers with a downward trunk direction.
-On the one hand, you want to work with a wide tree to keep the withers and muscling around it free.
-On the other hand, you don't want to put the saddle too much around the withers, because then there is a chance that the pressure behind the shoulders will become too great due to the downward trunk direction.
+Take, for example, the combination of a broad wither and a downward body direction.
+On the one hand, you want to use a wide tree to keep the wither and the surrounding musculature free.
+On the other hand, you do not want to place the saddle too far around the wither, as this increases the risk of excessive pressure behind the shoulders due to the downward body direction.
+Finding the right balance requires experience and insight into the individual horse's build.

-Or the combination of elevated gaits with a round-ribbed horse with the back slightly sunken.
-A horse with elevated gaits gives a lot of movement, on a round-ribbed horse the saddle has less stability.
-This gives the saddle more options to slide from left to right.
-When the horse is slightly sunken in the back, the movement in the back is more accentuated, which is not good for sliding a saddle.
+Or the combination of elevated gaits with a round-ribbed horse where the back is somewhat sunken.
+A horse with elevated gaits exhibits a lot of movement.
+On a round-ribbed horse, the saddle has less stability, giving it more opportunity to slide from left to right.
+When the horse is also slightly sunken in the back, the movement in the back is more accentuated.
+This does not benefit the stability of the saddle.

 Due to the naturally less active hind leg, a Friesian horse has more movement in the back and loins.
-Often the pelvis is tilted the wrong way, pushing the loins and back down.
-As a result, the saddle misses the connection with the back when the horse starts to move.
+Often, the pelvis is tilted in the wrong direction, pressing the loins and back downwards.
+As a result, the saddle loses contact with the back the moment the horse starts moving.
+This is a common problem in Friesian horses that is not always immediately recognizable to a less experienced saddle fitter.

-The vertical neck of the Friesian horse does not help in most cases to improve the above points.
-Due to the elevated gaits and this neck position, the rider/rider is quickly put in the back of the saddle.
-Where we, as saddle fitters, do not want the rider/rider.
+In most cases, the vertical neck of the Friesian horse does not help improve the points mentioned above.
+Due to the elevated gaits and this neck position, the rider is quickly pushed back in the saddle—precisely where we, as saddle fitters, do not want the rider to be.
+A correct sitting position is essential for good pressure distribution over the horse's back, and the saddle plays a decisive role in this.

 Squeezing Shoulder Pressure

-For good advice, contact a saddle fitter who also has sufficient experience with Friesian horses!
-You can of course expect our Fryso saddle fitters to have this knowledge in-house, after all, it is our speciality.
-You can contact us for the measurement of a new saddle, the purchase of a second-hand saddle or a saddle check of your current saddle.
+For sound advice, contact a saddle fitter who also has sufficient experience with Friesian horses.
+Naturally, you can expect our Fryso saddle fitters to possess this knowledge; after all, it is our specialty.
+You can come to us for fitting a new saddle, purchasing a second-hand saddle, or a check of your current saddle.